annetteclopezdavila/Advanced_Machine_Learning/Projects/Project_3.md

  - k=30, a=0.05, lam=0.1, degree=4: 5873.082574047511
  - k=300, a=0.05, lam=0.1, degree=4: 6307.698750029237
  - k=506, a=0.05, lam=0.1, degree=4: 6152.504695410218

+From the data we can see that a degree of 2 is generally better than higher degrees, with our best MAE being 2321.9634261020765.
+This test did not match the pattern of the K-Fold test, as higher K-fold validations seemed to increase the MAE for the second degree but had no established patter for the fourth degree polynomials.

 # Neural Networks